esralin/basic-responsive-website/README.md

 # basic-responsive-website
-An example of basic responsive website design I made while learning html and css in a course earlier
+An example of basic responsive website design I made while learning html and css in a course earlier.